“Travel and change of place impart new vigor to the mind.”

 As well as it’s beautiful national parks and the iconic lemurs, Madagascar has stretches of beautiful Indian Ocean coastline and exclusive island retreats for a total barefoot relax.

-Nosy Be is blessed with gorgeous white beaches, corals reefs, tropical forests and stunning sunsets; many water activities can be practised as well as relaxing on the shore.
+Nosy Be is blessed with gorgeous white beaches, corals reefs, tropical forests and stunning sunsets; many water activities can be practiced as well as relaxing on the shore.

 Share this tour